kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/29-async-await-middleware.md

 ![HTTP req res with Express JS](https://i.imgur.com/Rixgqqq.png)

-* In Express, `middleware` is nothing more than a callback function that receives three params:
+* **GOOD TO KNOW** In Express, `middleware` is nothing more than a callback function that receives three params:

+## The Three parameters middleware requires
 ```
 function middleware (request, response, next) {}
 ```